Now some uniform basics that are league wide:

 Their existing uniforms are okay enough, but feel kind of dated, a permanent throwback of sorts.
 So I tried mixing their logo and look from 80s and 90s with the throwback design.
 A little lighter green in there, and putting the jet wing from the wordmark into the sleeve stripes.
 The 1980 kelly green helmet style was the obvious choice for the throwback.

 I like the current design and logo, just not a fan of the colors.
 So swapping in the old kelly green and a little silver back in.
-Also simplifying the numbers to old block style.
+Also simplifying the numbers to old block style and updating the font.
 Now they look really good.
 Throwback goes to their back to back championship years in 1948 and 1949, the odd style helmet and silver pants make a nice alternate.

 A great uniform, just a couple of minor things to fix; the jersey numbers need to go back to a traditional block font, and like the Jets, dump the chest patch logo in favor of a wordmark.
 The early 1960s yellow helmet and white pants look is a good throwback, slight modification keeping the logo on one side of the helmet and numbers on the other.

 San Diego Chargers:

 They've got a good look, but why even bother with the navy in there, everyone loves the old powder blue uniforms.
 Even if you are going to keep the modern design, just go powder blue.
 As with the Raiders, I'd keep the Chargers where they belong in San Diego.
 Going with powder blue full time, the 1970s look with a navy helmet and yellow pants is a great throwback alternate.

 San Francisco 49ers: